 Above ground pools usually have fewer devices than inground pools and will often only require a low head pump.
 The major pool pump manufacturers produce pumps that are specifically designed for above ground pools for this reason.

-In ground pools often require medium or high head pumps depending on the amount of accessories you have operated in your system.
+In ground pools often require medium or high head pumps depending on the amount of accessories you have operated in your system, like a pool slide.
 We've listed some common total dynamic head calculations that you would find in the average system in North America.

 After you have determined the total dynamic head and amount of water pump head required you can make an informed decision about what type of pump you need.
 There are pumps available in a variety of sizes that will